lucasdavila/chute-sdk-2/ruby/README.md

 ==

 Development
-==
+--

 to build and install the gem locally on your system use:

         rake install

 you can afterwards include it inside your rails app

 Running tests
-==
+--

-to run the tests write bundle exec rspec
+to run the tests write

+        bundle exec rspec

-Configuration of the Gem Inside your Rails Project
+Configuration of the Gem Inside your config/ folder
-==
+--

 Chute.config do |config|
   config.app_id = YOUR_APP_ID